-There are in my options a few reasons why is that so.
+In my option there are a few reasons why is that so.

 This, in my opinion, is why English is on a surprisingly good level in Croatia these days.
 We would actually get to hear how the language sounds and get to see people pronounce it while being spoken.